avs42040/cloud-native-platform/wekan/README.md

 ## wekan-k3d-azure.sh (script)
 This script is used to deploy wekan and mongodb in azure cloud environment.
-To deploy wekan in k3d-cluster in azure cloud, just run this command in this in this folder -->
+To deploy wekan in k3d-cluster in azure cloud, just run this command in this folder -->

 ```bash
 ./wekan-k3d-azure.sh